 I love segmentation analysis.
-It gives a deeper understanding about the consumer behaviors and the true value of marketing efforts.
-It gives a better sense of what’s happening to the outcome rather than the vanity traffic metrics that many marketers or managements love.
+It gives a deeper understanding of the consumer behaviors and better visibility around the marketing efforts and it’s value.
+It gives a better sense of what’s happening to the outcome rather than the vanity traffic metrics that many marketers love to track.

-People running online business knows many marketing efforts don’t immediately tie to sales.
-Marketers fuzzily know that one day those consumers who were exposed to the ad have the brand awareness and will one day buy from your site, or else where, or even share the product info to their friends.
-Let’s try to cut away from that fuzziness.
+People running an online business knows many marketing efforts don’t immediately tie to sales.
+Marketers fuzzily know that one day those consumers who were exposed to the ad have gained brand awareness, and will one day buy your product.
+Let’s try to get to the specifics and avoid that fuzziness.

-To me this is a great example of how powerful metrics could be to articulate the effectiveness of marketing or any business efforts to drive the outcome.
-Here are two ideas I randomly came up with you could do:
+To me, this is a great example of how powerful metrics could be to articulate the effectiveness of marketing or any business efforts to drive the outcome.
+Here are two ideas I randomly came up which you could do to:

-Perhaps you can trying this with your CRM database first, and see how that come out to.
+Perhaps you can try this with your CRM database first, and see how that come out to.

 Next… what about some deep dive segmentation in web analytics…

 This is not a cohort analysis, but Google Analytics advanced segments could give you a pretty good deep analysis of your converting audience.

 It looks nothing like the cohorts analysis table, but that’s totally fine.
 You’re looking for insights and not for pretty graphs or charts.